 - A valid digital signature certificate (DSC) unless you can e-sign the form as per your categorisation as a supplier

 - Aadhaar number if you are going to e-sign the form

 - Access to the mobile number mentioned on your Aadhaar card

-It is important to remember that like all other tax filing forms, GSTR 1 also has a due date by which it needs to be filed.
-In order to meet this GSTR 1 due date and avoid late fees, you will need to file GSTR 1 by the 10th of the following month.
-This means that you will need to file returns for January by the 10th of February and so on.
-However, this is only in terms of businesses that have a turnover of more than Rs.1.5 crore.
-In case you have a turnover less than this, you will need to file GSTR 1 on a quarterly basis, by the last day in that particular period.
+It is important to remember that GSTR 1 also has a due date by which it needs to be filed, like all other tax filing forms.
+To meet this GSTR 1 due date and avoid late fees, you will need to file GSTR 1 by the 10th of the following month.
+It means that you will need to file returns for January by 10th February and so on.
+However, this is only in terms of businesses with more than Rs.
+1.5 crore turnover.
+If you have a turnover less than this, you will need to file GSTR 1 quarterly by the last day in that particular period.

-If you do not submit GSTR 1 before the GSTR 1 filing date you will need to pay a penalty for failing to comply with these rules.
-These late fees are Rs.50 or Rs.20 per day.
+If you do not submit GSTR 1 before the GSTR 1 filing date, you will need to pay the penalty for failing to comply with these rules.
+These late fees are Rs.
+50 or Rs.
+20 per day.
 The latter is applicable if you have nil returns to file and delay submitting GSTR 1.
 Recently, for the period July 2017 to September 2018, the government has waived this fee entirely.
 If you have paid it, the sum will be refunded to your electronic cash ledger for future use.

 - Ensure you have entered the correct GSTIN code and HSN codes to avoid any discrepancies

 - Confirm whether the transaction falls under the intra-state or inter-state category

 - You can change uploaded bills multiple times; however, you will not be able to change an invoice once the return has been submitted